sudharkj/sudharkj.github.io/posts/projects.md

 ###### [Highlight Extractor](https://github.com/highlight-extractor) [MS Capstone]

 * The web-application will suggest best moments in a video taken during a bike ride.
-* One of the approaches to decide a good summary related scene is a frame with good color-histogram.
+* It uses NIMA technical model to get good images within each scene and then uses asthetic model to score them.
-* Exploring the tagging feature of GoPro camera to generate data for semi-supervised way of extracting the frames.
+* Currently exploring the tagging feature of GoPro to generate data for semi-supervised way of extracting the frames.

-*Technologies:* Python, OpenCV, PyTorch
+*Technologies:* Flask, OpenCV, Tensorflow, React, Typescript

 ###### [Poster Decoder](https://github.com/poster-decoder) [Course Project]